OpenXiangShan/XiangShan-doc/docs/workloads/gen-workload-with-am-en.md

 # Use AM to generate custom workload

+[AM](https://github.com/OpenXiangShan/nexus-am) is a bare metal runtime environment.
+Users can use AM to compile programs running on Xiangshan bare metal.

 Take compiling and running hello world in the AM environment for an example:

 ```shell